deadfry42/rubylox/README.md

 # rubylox
-Recreating Pokemon Ruby in the Roblox game engine (source code only)
+Recreating Pokemon Ruby in the Roblox game engine (engine only, no ROM)

 ## Note:
 Please do not use my code as an example.
 I am not necessarily a good programmer and when it comes to translating another person's work, it usually isn't for me.
 I am doing this solely as a passion project.